 At some point in time, you’ve visited a website, and they’ve hit you with display advertising when you browse other sites on the advertiser network.

 Retargeting could be an excellent opportunity for your law firm.

 For example, you could advertise to people who have browsed your “Family Law Services” page without contacting you.

 Maybe they were researching different firms or weren’t quite ready to get that ball rolling.

 So advertise to them for the next 45 days to make sure that when they’re ready, they choose your firm.
 You can even tailor the display advertising to create a more significant impact.

 A Father heads to Google, searches for “custody rights for parents” and clicks on your blog post.
 He doesn’t give up his email for your checklist (content upgrade) and leaves the site.

 With retargeting, you can set up advertising to this dad about custody rights and family law for the next 30 – 90 days and get a second chance to land him as a client.

 YouTube allows advertisers to produce short video advertisements, which can be great for grabbing prospects’ attention.
-This obviously requires some outsourced professional work, but it’s worth it if you know how to run a successful ad campaign.
+Creating a video advertisement requires some outsourced professional work, but it’s worth it if you know how to run a successful ad campaign.